 - Verify that MOs selected from the bank are present for each student in the appropriate numbers and that they are complete with all components and drop-down information included.
-(MOs selected from the Bank will NOT receive any contractor feedback: they are pre-approved upon submission to the contractor for verification.) - Conduct a technical review of newly written MOs to ensure that they are aligned with the Maryland reading, mathematics (grades 3-8 and 10) and science (grades 5, 8, 10 only) VSC objectives selected by the TET and that they contain all the appropriate components so that they can be reliably scored by the test contractor.
-Any MO from the bank that has been changed in any way will also need to be submitted for contractor technical review. - There will be two rounds of MO technical review starting in October.
-Any MOs returned to the TE for revisions after the second round of technical review feedback, must be revised using the MO bank only, which will then be resubmitted with pre-approval status to the contractor.
+(MOs selected from the Bank will NOT receive any contractor feedback: they are pre-approved upon submission to the contractor for verification.) - Conduct a technical review of newly written custom MOs to ensure that they are aligned with the Maryland reading, mathematics (grades 3-8 and 10) and science (grades 5, 8, 10 only) SC objectives selected by the TET and that they contain all the appropriate components so that they can be reliably scored by the test contractor.
+Any MO from the bank that has been changed in any way will also need to be submitted for contractor technical review. - There will be two rounds of MO technical review with the first starting in October.
+All custom MOs must be written by mid-December with the technical review completed by late December.
+Any MOs returned to the TE for revisions after the second round of technical review feedback in December, must be changed to a pre-approved bank MO, which will then be resubmitted with pre-approval status to the contractor.
 No MO can be custom written after mid-December.
 This includes any new students participating in Alt-MSA. - During Alt-MSA Portfolio scoring in the spring, the feedback generated during the MO verification and technical review will guide the scoring of the submitted MOs and artifacts.
 If noted revisions were not made to those MOs which were identified as needing revisions in order to be scorable, the MOs will be scored "not aligned," rendering the artifacts submitted as non-scorable.